The monopolist's free boundary problem in the plane: On the regularity of the free boundary

 \subsection{Criteria for the tame part of the free boundary to be Lipschitz}

 Having deduced regularity of the free boundary when it is Lipschitz we now turn our attention to the question of characterising the set on which the free boundary is Lipschitz.
 We will rely on the well known Caffarelli dichotomy for the blow-up of solutions to the obstacle problem.
-We recall that blowing-up at the edge of the contact region in the classical obstacle problem (without convexity constraints) led Caffarelli to formulate his celebrated alternative \cite{Caffarelli77,Caffarelli98}: If $w \in C^{1,1}_{\text{loc}}(\R^n)$ satisfies
+We recall that blowing-up at the edge of the contact region in the classical obstacle problem (without convexity constraints) led Caffarelli to formulate his celebrated alternative \cite{Caffarelli77,Caffarelli98}: at each point in the free boundary, the density of the contact region is either $0$ (called {\em singular}) or $\frac1 2$ (called {\em regular}); it cannot equal $1$ because of quadratic detachment (as in e.g.\ the proof of Lemma~\ref{lem:dim-ests}).
+Furthermore, the following dichotomy holds for blowups of solution to equations of the form $\Delta u(x) = f(x)1_{\{u>0\}}(x)$ in a domain $\Omega$ where $f$ is continuous in the following sense: Take $x_0 \in \Omega \cap \partial \{u = 0\}$ and a sequence $r_k \rightarrow 0$.
+Note that up to taking a sequence the limit